elasaurr/Drawingapp/README.md

   # Drawing App

   This is a code bundle for Drawing App.
-The original project is available at https://www.figma.com/design/js0oD3buRiJAsam9vK3U8v/Drawing-App.

   ## Running the code

   Run `npm i` to install the dependencies.